lhotse-speech/lhotse/docs/indexed-manifests.rst

    cuts = CutSet.from_shar(in_dir="data/", indexed=True)

-``CutSet.from_shar(..., indexed=None)`` will auto-detect indexed mode when all cuts shards are uncompressed local files with indexes available.
+``CutSet.from_shar(..., indexed=None)`` will auto-detect indexed mode when all requested field shards are uncompressed, indexable, and have matching indexes available.

 How iterator composition works
 ------------------------------